“I don’t have any experience with cars. How much do I need to know before I enroll in classes?”

 “Can women really get jobs in the automotive industry?
 What if I do all this work and no one will hire me?”

 Women are in great demand in the auto industry!
-Many shop owners and managers are discovering that a large percentage of their customers are female and that many female customers prefer dealing with women.
-Having women in the shop OR behind the desk are assets to the organization.
-Take a look at our Success Stories – these women were not only able to find jobs, but were able to advance as well.
+Many shop owners and managers are finding that a large percentage of their customers are female and that many female customers prefer dealing with women.
+Having women in the shop OR at the desk are assets to the organization.
+Take a look at our Success Stories – these women were not only able to find initial jobs, but also advance their careers.